 \subsection{Comparison of prediction performance}

-For evaluation of prediction performance based on real data, the most popular criteria is the misclassification rate ( i.e. 1-accuracy) and the AUC statistics, which can be derived from $\hat{q}_j$ and $y_j$ (a realization of a Bernoulli random variable with parameter $q_j$).
-However, since we know the true probability of the group membership in this simulation study, $q_j$, we use MSE~(\ref{f:crit1}) to evaluate the prediction performance, which is a more direct and precise measurement.
-In each simulated data set, we calculate the difference of MSE obtained from our grouping method and the standard Elastic Net model.
-A negative difference indicates that the Elastic Net model's prediction performance can be improved by integrating it with our grouping strategy.
+To evaluate the prediction performance based on real data, the most popular criteria are the misclassification rate ( i.e. 1-accuracy) and the AUC statistics, which can be derived from the estimated parameter, $\hat{q}_j$, and the observed data $y_j$ (a realization of a Bernoulli random variable with parameter $q_j$).
+However, in this simulation, since the generating probability of the group membership, $q_j$, are known, we use MSE~(\ref{f:crit1}), a more direct and precise measurement, to evaluate the prediction performance.
+We calculate the pairwise difference of MSE obtained from the integrated method and the standard Elastic Net model for each simulated dataset.
+A negative difference indicates that the integration method outperforms the Elastic Net model.

-Figure \ref{fig:MSE} visualizes the 600 differences in MSE calculated from our simulation studies.
-Each box represents the results of $100$ data sets simulated from one benchmark scRNA-seq data.
-The name of each benchmark data is shown on the left-hand side of boxes.
-The majority of the values in the boxplots are less than $0$, which indicates our method outperforms the standard Elastic Net model.
-To investigate the significance of the difference visualized in these boxplots, we conducted paired Wilcoxon signed-rank test to compare these MSE's and the p-values are all less than $10^{-10}$.
-In summary, the results of the simulation study show that the prediction performance of the Elastic Net model can be significantly improved by integrating this model with our novel grouping strategy.
+Figure \ref{fig:MSE} visualizes the $600$ differences in MSE calculated from our simulation studies.
+Each box represents the results of $100$ datasets simulated from one benchmark scRNA-seq data.
+The name of each benchmark data is labelled on the left-hand side of the boxes.
+The majority of the values in the boxplots are less than $0$, which indicates that our method enhances the prediction performance of the standard Elastic Net model.
+To investigate the significance of those differences visualized in the boxplots, we conducted paired Wilcoxon signed-rank test to compare those MSE's and the resulting p-values are all less than $10^{-10}$.
+In summary, the simulation results demonstrate that the prediction performance of the Elastic Net model can be significantly improved by integrating with our novel grouping strategy.